Seminole Cultural Arts Theatre

 No one has favorited this theater yet

-Originally opened in 1921, the 500-seat Seminole on Krome Avenue was built for Henry Booker, Sr. and James Washington English for movies and live entertainment.
-The theater was heavily damaged in a 1940 fire, leaving little more than a blackened shell.
+Originally opened in 1921, the 500-seat Seminole Theatre on Krome Avenue was built for Henry Booker, Sr. and James Washington English for movies and live entertainment.
+The theatre was heavily damaged in a 1940 fire, leaving little more than a blackened shell.

-Prolific theater architect Roy A. Benjamin was hired to rebuild the Seminole, which he designed in Streamline Moderne style.
-The cost of the movie theater’s reconstruction was around $50,000.
-It reopened in fall of 1940.
-In addition to movies, the Seminole continued to host live entertainment, as well as beauty contests and cooking demonstrations.
-In the early 70s, the Seminole was renamed the Premier Theatre and began to show Spanish-language movies.
+Prolific theatre architect Roy A. Benjamin was hired to rebuild the Seminole Theatre, which he designed in Streamline Moderne style.
+The cost of the movie theatre’s reconstruction was around $50,000.
+It reopened in fall of 1940 as a 500-seat movie theatre.
+In addition to movies, the Seminole Theatre continued to host live entertainment, as well as beauty contests and cooking demonstrations.
+In the early-1970’s, the Seminole Theatre was renamed the Premier Theatre and began to show Spanish-language movies.
 It closed in 1979 due to declining attendance.

-For years, the theater sat vacant and fell into disrepair.
-In 1992, when Hurricane Andrew hit the Homestead area, the Seminole was not spared, and though its walls stood, the roof was torn off and the theater’s interior suffered serious damage.
-In 1993, the Seminole Theater’s owners donated the battered theater to the city, which designed it a local historic site two years later, the sole remaining example of Art Moderne style in all Dade County.
+For years, the theatre sat vacant and fell into disrepair.
+In 1992, when Hurricane Andrew hit the Homestead area, the Seminole Theatre was not spared, and though its walls stood, the roof was torn off and the theatre’s interior suffered serious damage.
+In 1993, the Seminole Theatre’s owners donated the battered theatre to the city, which designed it a local historic site two years later, the sole remaining example of Art Moderne style in all Dade County.

-The Seminole Theater Group was organized in 1997 with the intention of restoring the theater as a performing arts venue serving the Homestead and Dade County region.
-It is expected to cost about $4.2 million to bring the old Seminole back to life.
+The Seminole Theatre Group was organized in 1997 with the intention of restoring the theatre as a performing arts venue serving the Homestead and Dade County region.
+It cost about $4.2 million to bring the old Seminole Theatre back to life.
 The Seminole Theatre was reopened October 28, 2015.

 Just login to your account and subscribe to this theater